DataJuggler/DataJuggler.FFmpeg/ReadMe.md

 ﻿# DataJuggler.FFmpeg

-This project supports **Leonard** — a video upscaler that converts an MP4 to an image sequence using FFmpeg, upscales those images with **Real-ESRGAN Vulkan**, and then renders them back into a new MP4.
+This project is used in conjunction with Project Leonard — a video upscaler that converts an MP4 to an image sequence using FFmpeg, upscales those images with Real-ESRGAN Vulkan, and then renders them back into a new MP4.

+The core of this project is a static helper class called FFmpegHelper.
+This is the class you'll use to split videos, convert MP4s into image sequences, extract the last frame, or render a directory of images back into an MP4.

+(Optional) You can pass in a callback method using the `StatusUpdate` delegate to receive real-time updates from FFmpeg during processing.

 Project Leonard is coming soon.
-I hope to release Leonard by Tuesday, July 29th unless I get busy at work https://github.com/DatgaJuggler/Leonard
+I hope to release Leonard by Thursday, July 31st. https://github.com/DatgaJuggler/Leonard

-Leonard also includes a **"Get Last Frame"** feature, which is useful for creating continuing videos (where the first frame of the next video matches the last frame of the previous one).
+This project also includes a "Get Last Frame" feature, which is useful for creating continuing videos (where the first frame of the next video matches the last frame of the previous one).